 - Account matcher will decline to match accounts with a different commodity from the imported split if the import information includes the commodity.

 - Ellipsize the Description and Memo fields in the account matcher.

-- A new report menu supbmenu Multicolumn contains the old custom-multicolumn report and a new Dashboard report containing Account reports for expenses and income, an income-expense chart, and an account summary.
+- A new report menu submenu Multicolumn contains the old custom-multicolumn report and a new Dashboard report containing Account reports for expenses and income, an income-expense chart, and an account summary.